christopheradams/hicetnunc-wiki/Edit-your-profile.md

 8. They will ask you to fill in a form with your contact information
 9. They will ask you to transfer 0.00177 tez to their address and provide the transaction in the form

+## I don't want to get verified through twitter or the google form.
+Are there any other options?
+If users don't have Google or Twitter accounts, they just contact Baking Bad and we do the verification manually.
+There are several ways to send the profile: google form, twitter, telegram group, slack or email [https://baking-bad.org/docs/#contacts](Baking Bad contacts)

 ## Help, I submitted the form over 72 hours ago but nothing has changed.

 Thats a question for the baking bad team, as hicetnunc doesn't have any control over it.
-You can try contact them on Telegram or resubmitting the form. https://t.me/baking_bad_chat
+You can try contact them on Telegram, Slack, or meail or resubmitting the form. [https://baking-bad.org/docs/#contacts](Baking Bad telegram group, slack, email)